Linear Credit Risk Models: Introduction

 \section{Introduction}

 We introduce a novel class of flexible and tractable reduced form models for the term structure of credit risk, the linear credit risk models.
 We directly specify the survival process of a firm, that is, its conditional survival probability given the economic background information.
 Specifically, we assume a multivariate factor process with a linear drift and let the drift of the survival process be linear in the factors.
-Prices of defaultable bonds and credit default swaps (CDS) are given in closed-form by linear-rational functions in the factors.
+Prices of defaultable bonds and credit default swaps (CDS) are given in closed form by linear-rational functions in the factors.
 By linearity, the same result holds for the prices of CDSs on indices (CDISs).
-The implied default intensity is an explicit linear-rational function of the factors.
-In contrast, the price of a CDS in an affine default intensity model is a sum of exponential-affine functions in the factors process and whose coefficients are given by the solutions of nonlinear ordinary differential equations which may not be explicit.
+The implied default intensity is a linear-rational function of the factors.
+In contrast, the price of a CDS in an affine default intensity model is a sum of exponential-affine functions in the factors process and whose coefficients are given by the solutions of nonlinear ordinary differential equations that are not in closed form, in general.
 In addition, the linear credit risk models offer new tractable features such as a multi-name model with negatively correlated default intensity.

 Within the linear framework we define the linear hypercube (LHC) model which is a single-name model.
 The factor process is diffusive with quadratic diffusion function so that it takes values in a hypercube whose edges' length is given by the survival process.
 The quadratic diffusion function is concave and bi-monotonic.
 This feature allows factors to virtually jump between low and high values.
 This facilitates the persistence and likelihood of term structure shifts.
 The factors' volatility parameters do not enter the bond and CDS pricing formulas, yet they impact the volatility of CDS spreads and thus affect CDS option prices.
 This may facilitate the joint calibration of credit spread and option price time series.
 We discuss in detail the one-factor LHC model and compare it with the one-factor affine default intensity model.
 We provide an identifiable canonical representation and the market price of risk specifications that preserve the linear drift of the factors.